 Description

 Given two binary trees root1 and root2, merge them into a new binary tree.
 For overlapping nodes, add the values.
 For non-overlapping, use the existing node.
+Return the result as an array.

 Examples